nasselk/BinaryPack/README.md

 Highlights
 - Bit-level writes and reads (non-byte-aligned fields)
-- Typed reads/writes for common primitives (uint8/16/32/64, int, float16/32/64)
+- Typed reads/writes for common primitives (int8/16/32/64, uint8/16/32/64, float16/32/64) with control of the endianness
-- Variable-length integers (LEB128) and zigzag encoding for signed ints
+- Variable-length unsigned integers (LEB128) and zigzag encoding for signed ints
-- String and buffer helpers (optional size prefixes)
+- String and buffer writers (with optional size prefixes)
 - Small, strict TypeScript codebase with comprehensive in-code documentation

 Table of contents